 - Analyse, interpret, evaluate and present results of independent research

 - Work collaboratively in a group to critically interpret results and present these findings orally

-- Participation during lectures and/or via online forum.
-Assessed by active participation in lectures and/or forum, and answers to study questions (Participation mark: 5%; LO 1-4)
+- Participation during lectures.
+Assessed by active participation in lectures, and answers to study questions (2) [LO 1,2,3,4]